henry-luo/mark/docs/mark-model.md

 - `insert(item, index)`: inserts the given item(s) at the given `index`.
 If `index` is omitted, it defaults to 0.
 - `remove(index)`: removes the content item at the given `index`.

-When these API functions are overridden by properties of same name, you can still call them from the prototype, e.g.`Mark.prototype.length.call(markObj)`.
+When these API functions are overridden by properties of same name, you can still call them from the `Mark.prototype`, e.g.`Mark.prototype.length.call(markObj)`.

 ### 2.2 Static API